th7mo/th7mo.com/style-guide.md

 Write the command without any prefixes, so it can easily be copied to the terminal.

 Use the `> [!NOTE]` GitHub syntax for explaining that a section is work in progress.
-Use the blockquote as close to the source as possible, so the reader knows that the note is not finished or needs adjustments.
+Use the work in progress indicator as close to the source as possible, so the reader knows that a part of the note is not finished or needs adjustments.
 If this rule is followed than there should not be anything work in progress related in the [To-Do](/to-do.md) list.

 When referencing another note, make the link name the same as the title of the note.